-falls,34 which may cause them to become less active and in turn, may result in physical decline, social isolation, and feelings of helplessness.^{35,36,37} responsible for 81 percent of ED visits among adults age 75 and older.39 Deaths due to TBI are also highest among adults age 75 years and older with a rate of 78.5 per 100,000 population.40 A serious TBI has long-term, and sometimes permanent effects, including cognitive changes, reduced ability to function, and changes in emotional health.
-An estimated 775,000 older adults are living with disabilities resulting from a TBI.41
+Older adults are at a particularly high risk of sustaining a falls-related traumatic brain injury (TBI) and tend to suffer worse outcomes compared to other age groups.
+In 2014, falls were the leading cause of TBI-related death among adults age 65 and older, and responsible for 81 percent of ED visits among adults aged 75 and older.
+Deaths due to TBI are also highest among adults age 75 years and older with a rate of 78.5 per 100,000 population.
+A serious TBI has long-term, and sometimes permanent effects, including cognitive changes, reduced ability to function, and changes in emotional health.
+An estimated 775,000 older adults are living with disabilities resulting from a TBI.